Nikolay-S-Nikolov/HTML-and-CSS-basic/README.md

-# HTTP-and-CSS-basic
+# HTML-and-CSS-basic
-HTTP and CSS basic
+HTML and CSS basic